commodity-js/commodity/packages/supplier/README.md

 ### Type narrowing

 `Narrow<>` type utility enables compile-time guarantees about your dependencies.
-Instead of runtime checks, you can constrain resource types to specific shapes, ensuring that agents only receive dependencies that meet their exact requirements.
+Instead of runtime checks, you can constrain resource types to specific shapes, ensuring that services only receive dependencies that meet their exact requirements.
 This catches type mismatches at compile time and eliminates the need for defensive programming.

 ```typescript
 type Session = { user: User; now: Date }